Dipika03/Dipika03.github.io/README.md

   <a href="https://github.com/Dipika03/Portfolio_Projects/tree/main/Predicting%20Performance%20of%20the%20Tesla%20Stock" rel="nofollow noreferrer"> Predicting Performance of the Tesla Stock
   </a>
 </p>

+A model that predicts future Stock price trends and using which we can reduce loss and can increase profit.
+This model is beneficial for investment firms, financial institutes, and stock market investors.

 <p>
   <a href="https://github.com/Dipika03/Portfolio_Projects/tree/main/Predicting%20Diabetes%20in%20Patients" rel="nofollow noreferrer"> Predicting Diabetes in Patients